iamnickmitchell/Paperless-Dungeon/README.md

 * Heroku - API storage
 * Netlify - APP storage

-# ERD:
+# ERD: (Note-OUT OF DATE)
 ![Error: Image not found!](public/Images/README_images/ERD.png)

 # Authors:
 <h3>Nick Mitchell - project lead<h3>

 # Licensing:
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the GNU AGPLv3 License - see the LICENSE.md file for details

 # Acknowledgments:
 * NewForce - for showing me how to code well (I think this is a pretty important part)